andrewbossie/cat_app/README.md

 ## Description

 This app exposes an artisan command that allows retrieval of cat pictures from [Cataas](cataas.com).
-All business logic / network calls have been relegated to a service class called `ImageService.php` .
+General command functionality is defined in `GetCat.php` .
+All business logic / network calls have been relegated to a service class called
+`ImageService.php` .
 Images are stored in user defined folders within Laravel's public root folder (default storage for this framework).

 ## Prerequisites